 Ten Proven Ways to Combat Contact Center Burnout

-This anecdote explains how work fatigue sets in, which turns into burnout.
+This experience showed me how unchecked fatigue turns into burnout.

 What Causes Burnout in a Contact Center?